annakirkpatrick/git-resources/git_tutorial.md

 git pull
 ```
 with your working directory anywhere inside of the repository.
+(As with `clone`, you will need to authenticate unless the repository is public.)

 Pulling becomes more complicated if you have set multiple *remotes* or are working with multiple *branches*.
 Neither of these topics will be covered in depth in this tutorial.